 Select Advanced > Setup to display the Setup menu.

 The following selections are available:

 - Internet Setup.
-This is a shortcut to the same Internet Setup screen that you can access from the dashboard on the Basic Home screen.
-See Internet Setup on page 23. - Wireless Setup.
-This is a shortcut to the same Wireless Setup screen that you can access from the dashboard on the Basic Home screen.
-See Basic Wireless Settings on page 27. - Guest Network.
+Go to the same Internet Setup screen that you can access from the dashboard on the Basic Home screen.
+See Internet Settings on page 19. - Wireless Setup.
+Go to the same Wireless Settings screen that you can access from the dashboard on the Basic Home screen.
+See Basic Wireless Settings on page 24. - Guest Network.
 This is a shortcut to the same Guest Network screen that you can access from the dashboard on the Basic Home screen.
-See Guest Networks on page 31. - WAN Setup.
+See FastLane on page 29. - WAN Setup.
 Internet (WAN) setup.
-See WAN Setup on page 38. - LAN Setup.
+See WAN Setup on page 33. - LAN Setup.
 Local area network (LAN) setup.
-See LAN Setup on page 41. - QoS Setup.
+See LAN Setup on page 37. - QoS Setup.
 Quality of Service (QoS) setup.
-See Quality of Service (QoS) Setup on page 44.
+See Quality of Service (QoS) Setup on page 40.